 First Aid and CPR Classes

-We offer American Heart Association First Aid and CPR certification classes.
+We offer American Heart Association CPR/AED and First Aid 2 year certifications.
+Fees are $30 for each class.
 Please note that this is Heartsaver certification and not Healthcare Provider.
-Each class is at:
+Here is a link to a list of local classes we do not offer.
+Click Here

 #1 Register online CLICK HERE